WebexCC/webexcc.github.io/_pages/Evaluate.md

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/nested-scoped-variables.png" height="300" />

-But it's not always that way!
-If my inbound webhook has defined that I will receive an email address as JSON input, then Webex Connect will make the variable `email` available to our Evaluate node, but in way which clashes with our scope.
+But it's not always that way.
+If my inbound webhook has defined that I will receive an email address as JSON input, then Webex Connect will make the variable `email` available to our Evaluate node, but in a way which clashes with our scope.

 Therefore, this example will cause an error: